Quansight-Labs/jupyterlab-accessible-themes/README.md

    jlpm build
    ```

-5. Install the package in development mode
+6. Install the package in development mode:

    ```bash
    pip install -e .
    ```

-6. Now you'll need to link the development version of the extension to JupyterLab and rebuild the Typescript source:
+7. Now you'll need to link the development version of the extension to JupyterLab and rebuild the Typescript source:

    ```bash
    # Link your development version of the extension with JupyterLab
    jupyter labextension develop . --overwrite
    ```

-7. After making some changes, to visualize them in your local JupyterLab re-run the following command:
+8. On first installation, or after making some changes, to visualize them in your local JupyterLab re-run the following command:

    ```bash
    # Rebuild extension Typescript source after making changes
    jlpm build
    ```

+9. Run JupyterLab and check that the installation worked:

+    ```bash
+    # Run JupyterLab
+    jupyter lab
+    ```

+Once everything is installed, please remember that you will still need to select the theme inside JupyterLab via the main menu `Settings > Theme`.

+##### Further development tips

 🔍 You can watch the source directory and run JupyterLab at the same time in different terminals to watch for changes in the extension's source and automatically rebuild the extension.